awuehler/juke.lute/999.songs/notes_folders.md

   - Individual *.abc files may be edited and changed without notice to improve tune playback

-  - Always remove OR rename the previous juke folders before unzipping a new version of each juke.<instrument> ZIP file
+  - Always remove OR rename the previous juke folders before unzipping a new version of each juke."instrument" ZIP file